astronomer/docs/software/install-telescope.md

 - Airflow version
 - Provider packages and versions
 - Airflow configurations
-- The names of Airflow variables, connections, and settings (no values)
+- The names of Airflow variables, connections, and settings
 - DAG and task-level configurations
 - Task run usage

+Telescope never collects the code of DAGs nor the contents of Airflow configurations such as variables and connections.

 For all report details and functions, see the [Telescope GitHub repository](https://github.com/astronomer/telescope/blob/main/telescope/__main__.py).